monerium/js-monorepo/packages/sdk-react-provider/docs/generated/functions/useAuth.md

 - `isAuthorized` - Whether the user is authorized.
 - `isLoading` - Whether the auth flow is loading.
 - `error` - Error message if the auth flow fails.
+- `disconnect` - Disconnect the user.
+- `revokeAccess` - Revoke the user's access.

 ## Example